16 C

 Woolworths says it has increased vigilance across its stores nationwide following explosions at two branches over the past two days.

-In the early hours of Thursday morning, an “unknown explosive device” detonated on one of the store shelves at the Menlyn Park Mall branch in Pretoria, while a second explosion was reported in Bloemfontein at the Preller Square branch on Friday morning.
+In the early hours of Thursday morning, an “improvised explosive device” detonated on one of the store shelves at the Menlyn Park Mall branch in Pretoria, while a second explosion was reported in Bloemfontein at the Preller Square branch on Friday morning.

 Incoming CEO Sam Ngumeni says specialist forensic teams have been contracted to strengthen security and intelligence measures as a precaution.